HakariMatt/reCOLOR/README.md

-Mod adds "Delta Blue" color option to reDIRECT STS parts
+Mod adds "Delta Blue" and some flags color option to reDIRECT STS parts

 Installation: move reCOLOR folder to your GameData folder